 The most common CGT event happens if you dispose of a CGT asset to someone else - for example, if you sell it or give it away, including to a relative.

-Note: If you are registered for GST, or required to be registered for GST, a GST liability may also arise when you dispose of a business asset.
+Note: If you are registered for goods and services tax (GST), or required to be registered for GST, a GST liability may also arise when you dispose of a business asset.